Skip to content

 Who is eligible to apply?

-The child must be 4 years old on or before September 1, 2025 to attend during the 2025 – 2026 school year.
-There is no residency requirement.
-Youngsters who live in neighboring school districts are welcome to apply.
+The child must be 4 years old on or before September 1, 2026 to attend during the 2026 – 2027 school year.
+Youngsters who live in neighboring school districts are welcome to apply beginning February 9, 2026, if spots are available.
 Please note – when non-resident preschool children are of age to attend Kindergarten, parents/guardians must apply for a spot during the P-H-M non-resident application process.
 Attending the Early Learning Academy does not qualify non-resident students to automatically attend a P-H-M school.

 The program operates 5 days a week, Monday through Friday.

-Both ELA locations at Mary Frank and Horizon operate from 8:00 a.m. – 2:30 p.m. , Monday through Friday.
+All ELA locations operate from 8:00 a.m. – 2:30 p.m. , Monday through Friday.
 We follow the established P-H-M school calendar, including school closings and delays that may occur due to weather.

 Each location is served by a certified lead teacher, assisted by para-educators in the classroom setting.
-We use a research-based, early childhood program that builds strong foundations for school success focusing on each student’s social, emotional and cognitive learning through a variety of tools.
+We use a research-based, early childhood program that builds strong foundations for school success focusing on each student’s social development and cognitive learning through a variety of tools.
 Our preschoolers spend time in role-play which has shown to lead to higher measures of creativity and cognition.
-Students are exposed to learning through multiple intelligences including literacy, mathematics, socialization, music, physical education, and the arts.
+Students are exposed to learning experiences that include literacy, mathematics, socialization, music, physical education, and the arts.
 Through fun, creative activities, we scaffold students through multiple levels of learning.

 Watch this video highlighting how our professionally-staffed, full-time programs promote learning while encouraging creativity and problem solving.